huggingface/blog/skops.md

 # create the card
 model_card = card.Card(model)

-# create some information we want to pass to the card
+# define some metadata to be added to the card
 license = "mit"
 limitations = "This model is not ready to be used in production." model_description = (